Current State of Things (2024 Edition)

 What to expect in 2024

 My honest expectation is that FSU probably isn't going undefeated two years in a row.
 As great as that would be, they are replacing a lot of talent and experience and odds are they would slip once or twice in a 26 game stretch.
-That being said, I still think this is a team that will win double digit games and compete for a 2nd straight ACC title.
+That being said, I still believe this is a team that will win double digit games and compete for a 2nd straight ACC title.
 If that does indeed happen, FSU will have an opportunity to secure a playoff spot this time around with an automatic pass to the quarterfinals.
 Norvell & company want to prove that last year was no fluke and that winning conference championships and being a perennial national title contender are the new expectations here at FSU.
 This is a program on the rise and Norvell has shown he knows how to develop talent and win big games.
 And there is no lack of motivation after the way last season ended.
 The new regime has built a program capable of winning national titles, the next step will be to actually bring one home.

 Tampa Bay Buccaneers